 - Viewing window.
 Canopy now has only one peekaboo window instead of two.
 It is a downgrade for me.
 Why take away a window?
 I think they wanted to save some money since they’ve added a parent console.

-- Foot rest.
-Now, the foot rest secures with magnets instead of velcro.
+- Footrest.
+Now, the footrest is secured with magnets instead of velcro.

 - No double version.
 There is NO double stroller for 2012.
 So if you have two kids and want to get a double stroller, you will have to buy a previous model.
 I guess it wasn’t that popular.